-Although the Land Trust does not regularly engage in habitat restoration, we occasionally find an opportunity to match our land conservation work with habitat enhancement (making existing habitat better) or restoration (re-creating habitat that once existed).
+Along with our land conservation work, NRLT is strategically involved in habitat restoration (re-creating habitat that once existed) and habitat enhancement (making existing habitat better).
 These activities create important reserves for wildlife, maintain traditional, low-impact agricultural use, and provide public access for recreation.

 McNamara Dairy – The Land Trust developed a management plan to improve the biological and agricultural resources on 77 acres in the Redwood Creek watershed.
 View the property map.

 Martin Slough - Read about the restoration plan for the 43 acres of productive bottomlands.
 View the property map.

 The Northcoast Regional Land Trust owns and manages the 74-acre Freshwater Farms Reserve located on former tidelands along Humboldt Bay.
 In 2006 the Land Trust, in partnership with the Redwood Community Action Agency, Natural Resource Services Division, initiated development of a habitat restoration project on the property project titled the “Wood Creek Tidal Marsh Enhancement Project”.
 The construction phase of the restoration project began in August 2009, and took two-and-a-half weeks to complete.
 See property map for details.

 Since project completion in 2010, the measurable success of the project has been outstanding!
 The California Department of Fish and Wildlife has been monitoring the Wood Creek restored area monthly and has documented thousands of juvenile salmonids residing within the system, especially in the ponds.
 Building upon the success of this project, NRLT is working with our agency partners at U.S Fish and Wildlife Service, National Oceanic and Atmospheric Administration and the State Coastal Conservancy to design a second phase of restoration upstream of the Phase 1 project.